rkdud007/rifle/Readme.md

 You can use options to choose. `-n mainnet` will allow you to query from Starkent mainnet, `-n goerli` will allow you to query from Starkent goerli, `-n goerli2` will allow you to query from Starkent goerli2.

+If you provide `--rpc-url`, it will get data from rpc client.

 ## Usage

 ```